 You might have faced this situation a number of times.

-Sometimes, the issue is beyond the confines of your beautifully designed email and its compelling content.
-It lies hidden in the corners of the world of email deliverability.
+Sometimes, the issue is beyond your beautifully designed email and compelling content.
+It lies hidden in the world of email deliverability.

 This is where Email Service Providers (ESPs) step in.
-They can play a crucial role in your email deliverability, ensuring your painstakingly-crafted messages don't end up banished to the digital oblivion of a spam folder.
-Let's explore the role of Email Service Providers in email deliverability.
+They play a crucial role in ensuring your carefully crafted messages don’t end up banished to the spam folder.
+Let’s explore the role of Email Service Providers in email deliverability.

 An Email Service Provider (ESP) is a company that offers services related to emails.
-These services can be varied and might include email creation, email sending, email management, and email delivery to a list of subscribers.
-A well known ESP is SendX.io.
-They help you create, send, and track high volume emails without losing them in the spam folder.
+These services can include email creation, sending, management, and delivery to subscriber lists.
+A well-known ESP is SendX.io, which helps you create, send, and track high-volume emails without losing them to spam.

 First of all, let’s clarify two terms that are often confused.

-If it lands in the spam folder, that means there is low deliverability although the message has been delivered.
+If it lands in the spam folder, that means there is low deliverability, even though the message has been delivered.

-The infrastructure of an ESP comprises the technical elements needed to send and deliver emails.
-At the core of this infrastructure is the Simple Mail Transfer Protocol (SMTP) server, which is essentially the backbone of all email delivery.
+The infrastructure of an ESP includes the technical elements needed to send and deliver emails.
+At the core of this infrastructure is the Simple Mail Transfer Protocol (SMTP) server, which is the backbone of all email delivery.

 ESPs also interact with Internet Service Providers (ISPs).
-Each ISP has different rules and algorithms for handling incoming emails, including factors like spam detection and filtering.
-The ESP maintains relationships with these ISPs and adapts to their rules to ensure that the emails they send on behalf of their clients are delivered successfully in the inbox.
+Each ISP has its own rules for handling incoming emails, such as spam detection and filtering.
+The ESP maintains relationships with these ISPs and adapts to their requirements to ensure successful inbox delivery.

 Sender reputation is a score assigned to an organization that sends emails.
-This score is used by ISPs to determine whether to deliver emails to the recipient's inbox, send them to the spam folder, or block them entirely.
+This score determines whether emails go to the inbox, spam folder, or are blocked entirely.

 ESPs help manage the sender's reputation by monitoring these metrics and advising their clients on best practices.